Ḫaldi: History

 According to Urartologist Paul Zimansky, Haldi was not a native Urartian god but apparently an obscure Akkadian deity (which explains the location of the main temple of worship for Haldi in Musasir, believed to be near modern Rawandiz, Iraq).

 Haldi was not initially worshipped by Urartians, at least as their chief god, as his cult does not appear to have been introduced until the reign of Ishpuini.

 According to Michael C. Astour, Haldi could be etymologically related to the Hurrian word "heldi", meaning "high".

 An alternate theory postulates that the name could be of Indo-European (possibly Helleno-Armenian) or Old Armenian origin, meaning "sun god" (compare with Hellenic Helios and Roman Sol).
 The Urartian Kings used to erect steles dedicated to Ḫaldi in which they inscribed the successes of their military campaigns, the buildings built, and also the agricultural activities that took place during their reign.

 Mythology

 Along with Ḫaldi of Ardini, the other two chief deities of Urartu were Theispas of Kumenu, and Shivini of Tushpa.
 Of all the gods of the Urartian pantheon, the most inscriptions are dedicated to Ḫaldi.
-His wife was the goddess Arubani and / or the goddess Bagvarti.
+His wife was the goddess Arubani and / or the goddess Bagmasti.

 He was the primary god of the most prominent group of Urartian tribes.
 Some sources claim that the legendary patriarch and founder of the Armenians, Hayk, is derived from Ḫaldi, but other theories about the etymology of Hayk are more widely accepted.
 (Note: Hayk, the legendary archer, has been part of Armenian culture and history since time immemorial.